 - performs EPC NAS or 5GC NAS procedures over E-UTRAN or NR respectively (i.e. Mobility Management, Session Management etc) depending on capability indicated in AS, if the UE also supports EPC NAS.

-NOTE 1: A UE supporting EPC NAS 5GC NAS initiates 5GC NAS procedures when 5GC is supported by the serving PLMN.
+NOTE 1: When camping on E-UTRA that connects to 5GC, a UE supporting EPC NAS and 5GC NAS initiates 5GC NAS procedures when 5GC is supported by the serving PLMN.

 In order to support different UEs with different capabilities in the same network, i.e. both UEs that are capable of only EPC NAS (possibly including EPC based Dual Connectivity with secondary NR) and UEs that support 5GC NAS procedures in the same network: